DoorDash vs Instacart

 Before we get started

 Well let me quickly mention that DoorDash, UberEats and Grubhub are quite similar in that you deliver food, mostly from restaurants rather than shopping like you do on Instacart.
+Within the last couple of years DoorDash and UberEats have started grocery shopping and delivery but right upfront let me just say that they're lagging behind Instacart in terms of app development when it comes to scanning items, etc.

 In other words, if you don’t like shopping (mainly for groceries), you probably won’t like Instacart, unless you’re willing to learn on the job without much guidance.

 For the purpose of this page, I'm just going to use DoorDash vs Instacart.
-So restaurant food delivery vs grocery shopping.
+So restaurant food delivery vs. grocery shopping.

 OK now that I've thoroughly confused you, let's get started!